typemill/typemill/content/3_for-theme-developers/05-twig.md

 - First Value
 - Another Value

 You can manipulate variables with filters.
-Fiters are used after a pipe notation.
+Filters are used after a pipe notation.
 See a list of all filters in the [Twig documentation](http://twig.sensiolabs.org/doc/2.x/filters/index.html).

 ### Functions